dandyson/homemoviehub/README.md

 ## Overview

-Welcome to HomeMovieHub!
-It is a Vue.js and Laravel Web-App designed to create a streaming experience for home movies.
+HomeMovieHub is a Vue.js and Laravel Web-App designed to create a streaming experience for home movies.
 The app combines the power of Vue & Laravel to create a Netflix-like experience to users and a safe place to store their precious footage.

 ## Live Demo

-Visit [HomeMovieHub](https://homemoviehub.com) to see the full application in action!
+Visit [HomeMovieHub](https://homemoviehub.com) to see the full application

-****Demo credentials will be provided upon request.***

 ## Features

 ### Netflix-like UI

-A nice and family UI allows users to easily navigate their collection.
+A clean, family-friendly UI that allows users to easily navigate their collection.

 ### Personal Profiles